orion-research/coach/Tutorial_decision_process.md

 	    PughService.PughService(os.path.join(topdir, os.path.normpath("local_settings.json")),
 	                            working_directory = wdir).run()

-Finally, you need to add the new service to the directory, by editing the file directory.json in the directory COACH/framework/settings to include the following line:
+Finally, you need to add the new service to the services directory, by editing the file directory.json in the directory COACH/framework/settings to include the following line:

 	["decision_process", "Pugh analysis", "127.0.0.1:5007"],